xeniabaturina/pdp_python/README.md

-# pdp_python
+# PDP with Mutations
-Solution of Pickup and Delivery problem based on evolutional algorithm approach
+This project is dedicated to the development of algorithms for solving the Pickup and Delivery Problem (PDP) using portfolio management of mutations.